Contact Sales

 2. Potential for employee downtime

 When there is a ‘pause’ for reset or other adjustments between stages of production, as well as numerous quality control checks and testing along the process, there may be increased employee downtime.
-Particularly if equipment or machinery needs to be cleaned – for example, with food manufacturing.
+Particularly if equipment or machinery needs to be cleaned – for example, in food manufacturing.

 3. More costly than mass production